-New IFRS, amendments and interpretations Effective date IFRS 16: Leases.
+New IFRS, amendments and interpretations Effective date IFRIC 23: Uncertainty over income tax treatments.
 For annual periods beginning on or after January 1, 2019.
-Earlier adoption is permitted for entities that apply IFRS 15 at or before the date of initial application of IFRS 16.
-IFRIC 23: Uncertainty over income tax treatments.
-For annual periods beginning on or after January 1, 2019.
 Earlier adoption is permitted.
 Sale or Contribution of assets between an investor and its associate or joint venture (Amendments to IFRS 10: Consolidated interim financial statements and IAS 28: Investments in Associates and Joint Ventures).
 Effective date was indefinitely deferred.
 Plan Amendment, Curtailment or Settlement - Amendments to IAS 19.
 For annual periods beginning on or after January 1, 2019.
 Annual improvement cycle of IFRS 2015 - 2017 (amendments to IFRS 3, IAS 12 and IAS 23).
 For annual periods beginning on or after January 1, 2019.
 Conceptual Framework for Financial Reporting.
 For annual periods beginning on or after January 1, 2020.

-- ii.
-Resolutions and Standards issued by CNC and the Peruvian Securities Market Regulator concerning the approval and adoption of IFRS in Peru As of the date of the consolidated interim financial statements, the CNC issued: - Resolution 001-2018-EF/30 on April 27, 2018 making official the amendments to IFRS 9 Financial Instruments, IAS 28 Investments in Associates and Joint Ventures and the Annual Improvements to IFRS 2015-2017 Cycle.
+ii.
+Resolutions and Standards issued by CNC and the Peruvian Securities Market Regulator concerning the approval and adoption of IFRS in Peru As of the date of the consolidated interim financial statements, the CNC issued:

+- Resolution 002-2018-EF/30 on August 29, 2018 making official the 2018 version of the International Financial Reporting Standards, the amendment to IAS 19 Employee Benefits and Financial Information Conceptual Framework. - Resolution 001-2018-EF/30 on April 27, 2018 making official the amendments to IFRS 9 Financial Instruments, IAS 28 Investments in Associates and Joint Ventures and the Annual Improvements to IFRS 2015-2017 Cycle.